April 2, 2026

 May recently retired from her consultancy job in Health and Safety and, in the past, has worked as a taxidermist, mycologist and lab technician, all useful in crime writing – not only can her protagonist poison her victims, she can turn them into an interesting, mounted specimen afterwards.

 She is the co-founder of Moffat Crime Fest, bringing top crime authors to the Dumfries and Galloway town of Moffat.
-She also runs writing retreats in her secluded home where visiting authors are only disturbed by sheep, cows and the dinner gong.
+She also runs writing retreats in her secluded home.

 She lives in the South-West of Scotland with her Norwegian husband, and two decrepit cats.